Keely Hodgkinson: 2024: Olympic champion

-2025
+2025: World Championship bronze medallist

-In February, Hodgkinson intended to try and break Čeplak's 23-year-old indoor 800 m world record at the Keely Klassic, a new competition named after her.
-However, she was forced to withdraw two days prior to the meet, due to a hamstring tear.
+In February, Hodgkinson intended to try and break Čeplak's 23-year-old indoor 800 m world record at the Keely Klassic, a new competition named after her, but was forced to withdraw two days prior due to a hamstring tear.
 Hodgkinson took part in her first race in over a year at the Diamond League event in Silesia on 16 August.
 She won in a new 800 m world leading time for the year of 1:54.74, which was also her second fastest time ever.
-Hodgkinson then secured back-to-back victories in the Diamond League with another victory on 20 August in Lausanne.
-Her time of 1:55.69 was a meeting record.
-After the race, Hodgkinson, speaking about her comeback from long-term injury, stated "I couldn't have asked for a better start, I'm a bit in shock myself."